Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Lindblad equations from potential non-relativistic QCD (pNRQCD)

 In the pNRQCD Lagrangian, the color ${\rm SU}(3)$ gauge symmetry applies only for the center-of-mass coordinates $(t, \vec R)$.
 Since the octet quarkonium $O^a$ has an adjoint color, its gauge interaction is given by the covariant derivative $D_t O=\partial_t O+ ig [A^a_0(t, \vec R)t_F^a, O]$.
 By field redefinitions

 this covariant derivative can be eliminated.
+Hereafter, the redefined fields are denoted by ${\rm O}(t, \vec R,\vec r)$ and $\vec E(t, \vec R)$.
 According to the Virial theorem $Mv^2\sim C_F\alpha_s/r$ for the bound states, the kinetic term for the relative motion $\nabla_r^2/M$ turns out necessary in the singlet and thus in the octet as well for consistency:

 At this order of expansion, the center-of-mass kinetic energy for the quarkonium is irrelevant.

 In order to apply the formula in the Section~\ref{sec:Basics}, let us give a quantum mechanical Hamiltonian corresponding to the pNRQCD Lagrangian